Adedoyin-Abass/Password_Manager/README.md

-# Secure Password_Manager
+# Secure Password Manager
-A Password Manager I made using `Python` and `cryptography` libraries to securely store and generate passwors.
+A Password Manager I made using `Python` and `cryptography` libraries to securely store and generate passwords.

 ## Key Features
 1. Password generation with customizable length.